phalpern/WG21-halpern/vector-execution-models.md

  * Lane index: Get the index for the current lane.
  * Number of Lanes: Get the number of lanes in this chunk.
  * Number of Active Lanes: Get the number of lanes in this chunk that are active within this branch of code.
-(Implies a full barrier.)
+(Implies a lockstep barrier.)
- * Compress: Put the results of a computation from a non-contiguous set of active lanes into a contiguous sequence of memory locations.
+ * Compress: Put the results of a computation from a non-consecutive set of active lanes into a consecutive sequence of memory locations.
 (Implies a wavefront barrier.)
- * Expand: Read values from a contiguous sequence of memory locations for use in a non-contiguous set of active lanes.
+ * Expand: Read values from a consecutive sequence of memory locations for use in a non-consecutive set of active lanes.
 (Implies a wavefront barrier.)
  * Prefix-sum (or other parallel prefix): The value of the expression in each lane is the value of the same expression in the previous active lane summed with a lane-specific value (or combined using some other associative operation).
 (Implies a wavefront barrier.)
  * Chunk reduction: Combine values from multiple lanes into one uniform value.
-   (Implies a full barrier.)
+   (Implies a lockstep barrier.)
  * Shuffle: Re-order elements across lanes.
-(Implies a full barrier.)
+(Implies a lockstep barrier.)

-Note that many of these operations, especially those that imply full barriers, could be used in such a way as to break serial equivalence; i.e., cause the result of a computation to differ depending on how many simd lanes exist.
+Note that many of these operations, especially those that imply lockstep barriers, could be used in such a way as to break serial equivalence; i.e., cause the result of a computation to differ depending on how many simd lanes exist.
 Used carefully, however, these operations can produce deterministic results.